bedieber/awesome-leadership/README.md

 ### [Weizenbaum, Joseph. *Computer power and human reason: From judgment to calculation.* (1976).](books/weizenbaum1976computerpower.md)

 Joseph Weizenbaum developed the Eliza chat system.
-In course of its evaluation, he made some shocking discoverings on how people thought, this software could be used.
+In course of its evaluation, he made some shocking discoveries on how people thought, this software could be used.
 From those experiences, he grew to become a very famous technology critic pledging for more impact assessments of technology.

 # Media